Fermiac/woocommerce-siftscience/README.md

-# woocommerce-siftscience
+# woocommerce-Sift
-A plugin that integrates SiftScience fraud detection into your WooCommerce store
+A plugin that integrates Sift fraud detection into your WooCommerce store

 WARNING: This code is currently in beta.
 Testers are needed.